gardener/gardener/README.md

 Please find more information regarding the concepts and a detailed description of the architecture in our [Gardener Wiki](https://github.com/gardener/documentation/wiki/Architecture) and our [blog post on kubernetes.io](https://kubernetes.io/blog/2018/05/17/gardener/).

 ----
-## K8s conformance test coverage
+## K8s Conformance Test Coverage

-Conformance test results of latest stable Gardener release, transparently visible at the CNCF testgrid:
+Conformance test results of latest stable Gardener release, transparently visible at the CNCF test grid:

 | Provider/K8s | v1.16 | v1.15 | v1.14 |  v1.13 |  v1.12 |  v1.11 |  v1.10 |
 | ----------- | ----------- | -----------| ----------- |----------- |----------- |----------- |----------- |